 I recently had the chance to shoot with the Nikon’s new 105mm f/1.4 prime lens (or the Nikon AF-S NIKKOR 105mm f/1.4E ED, if you want to get technical).
 Their other 105mm, the f/2.8 micro, is a lens I use a lot, so I was interested to see how this one compared, especially with such a fast wide aperture.

 I’ll be comparing them directly in a separate review.
 These sample images go along with that side-by-side review as well as give a sense of how the lens performs in real-world shooting.
-I’ve put the emphasis here on the large apertures that are the headline features of this lens, so there are a lot taken in low light as well as many that make use of the narrow depth of field at f/1.4.
+I’ve put the emphasis here on the large apertures that are the headline features of this lens, so many of the shots were taken in low light, as well as many that make use of the narrow depth of field at f/1.4.
 All of these were shot hand-held (there’s no VR on this lens, unlike the f/2.8 version).

 I was using it right around the time that I had several early mornings down near Washington DC’s Tidal Basin and Lincoln Memorial, so many of the shots were from there.